klisiewicz/fluent-assertions/README.md

 #### Basic Assertions

-This assertions are available for all objects:
+These assertions are available for all objects.

 ##### Equality